Braking protons at the EIC: from invisible meson decay to new physics searches: EIC sensitivity estimation

 Using $\sigma_{\rm sel}$, we estimate the EIC sensitivity:

-Finally, let us comment on the complexities of utilizing the MPE search for the EIC setups with high total $ep$ energy.
+Now, let us comment on the complexities of utilizing the MPE search for the EIC setups with high total $ep$ energy.
 Increasing the energy shifts the kinematics of the $X$ state to the partially instrumented domain $\eta_{X}>4$, rendering the $\eta_{X}<4$ cut very harmful to the signal event yield.
 This problem may be mitigated by adding the partially instrumented $4.5<\eta_X<6$ domain to the event selection.
 The price for this is a significantly increased vetoing inefficiency.
 A more detailed investigation of the inefficiencies for the $4.5<\eta<6$ window requires full simulation.
 However, for illustrative purposes, we considered the configuration with the highest possible energy, $E_{p} = 275\,\GeV$, $E_{e} = 18\,\GeV$, and repeated the same fast simulation we conducted for the $(100,10)\,\GeV$ configuration.
 Compared to the energy configuration of the Baseline setup, we found that the vetoing inefficiency increases to $2\%$ for $\rho^{0}\to \pi^{+}\pi^{-}$, $4\%$ for $\phi\to K\bar{K}$, $0.2\%$ for $\pi^{0}\to e^{+}e^{-}$, and 5\% for $\pi^{0}\to\gamma\gamma$.

 The inefficiency may be reduced by increasing the instrumentation of the $\eta_{X}>4$ region.
-For the ePIC detector, this is very complicated for $\eta_X>4$ due to the lack of space for new detectors, but it may be possible for the possible second detector.
+For the ePIC detector, this is very complicated due to the lack of space for new detectors, but it may be possible for the possible second detector.